Hitachi ID Password Manager streamlines the management of passwords and other login credentials:

 Password Manager normally enforces a global password policy to supplement the various policies enforced on each system and application.
 This policy ensures that passwords accepted by Password Manager will work on every system.

 Password Manager can remind users to change their passwords, either using a native password change dialog or via the Password Manager web portal.
 Warnings are normally sent to users before their password actually expires on AD, LDAP or other systems.
-These invitations can be sent via e-mail or launched in a web browser when users sign into their PCs.
+These invitations can be sent via e-mail, SMS, or launched in a web browser when users sign into their PCs.
 Users can even be forced to change passwords by launching a kiosk-mode web browser when the user signs into their PC.

 Password change reminders are normally only sent at the start of users' work day and work week, to discourage users from changing passwords right before leaving work and subsequently forgetting the new password.